A handmade Christmas elf is gifted with every order 🎄🎁 A handmade Christmas elf is gifted with every order 🎄🎁

 The question of when to go to Finland is a personal choice, although it's a beautiful country whatever the season.
 Here are a few tips, depending on the season.

 Summer in Finland is hard to predict, with temperatures ranging from 14°C to 28°C!
 It's best to bring rain gear and a sweater.
 Life in Finland is very expensive, and Finnish taste in clothing is atypical.
-So, if you don't want to add to your holiday budget, it's best to pack light!
+So, to avoid increasing your holiday expenses, it's better to pack a heavier suitcase.

 In winter, getting around is a little more complicated because of the snow, but the roads are very well maintained, so you can drive safely with the right vehicle.